People

 kosar AT cct.lsu.edu

 www.cct.lsu.edu/~kosarDr.
-Tevfik Kosar is an Assistant Professor in computer science at LSU.
-He received his Ph.D. in computer science from the University of Wisconsin-Madison.
+Tevfik Kosar received his Ph.D. in computer science from the University of Wisconsin-Madison.
 His research interests include distributed systems, grid and collaborative computing; data intensive distributed computing; resource allocation and management; fault tolerance; coordination of computation and I/O in distributed systems.

 Soper, Dr. Steven